ryanmeinzer/noela-public/README.md

 ## Features

-Noela.ai arranges weekly local outings for new friends who share hobbies and availability.
+Noela arranges weekly local outings for new friends who share hobbies and availability.
 No more awkward networking or schedule wrangling 🤪

 ## Screenshot